Natural Remedies For Migraines Relief

 - Migraine headaches are often linked with food allergies or intolerances.
 Identification and elimination of the offending food or foods can decrease the incidence of migraines and/or relieve these headaches altogether.

 Complementary & Integrative remedies for migraine may include:

 • Acupressure.
 Pressing on the Gates of Consciousness (GB 20) points may relieve migraine.

 • Acupuncture.
-A National Institutes of Health (NIH) panel concluded that acupuncture may be a helpful treatment for headache.
+A National Institutes of Health (NIH) panel concluded that acupuncture may be a helpful treatment for headaches.
 The essential oil rosemary eases migraine pain.
 Autogenic training is a form of self-hypnosis developed in Germany in the 1930s that's been shown in several studies to alleviate the pain of gout.

 •Cognitive behavior therapy.
-Valerian (Valeriana officinalis), passionflower (Passiflora incarnata), feverfew (Chrysanthemum parthenium), ginger, ginkgo (Ginkgo biloba), goldenseal (Hydrastis canadensis), hawthorn (Crataegus oxyacantha), linden, wood betony (Stachys officinalis), skullcap (Scutellaria lateriflora), or cramp bark (Viburnum opulus) may alleviate migraines.
+Valerian (Valeriana officinalis), passionflower (Passiflora incarnata), feverfew (Chrysanthemum parthenium), ginger, ginkgo (Ginkgo biloba), goldenseal (Hydrastis Canadensis), Hawthorn (Crataegus oxyacantha), linden, wood betony (Stachys Officinalis), skullcap (Scutellaria lateriflora), or cramp bark (Viburnum opulus) may alleviate migraines.

 • Nutritional supplements.
 Clinical studies have shown that vitamin B2 (riboflavin), magnesium, 5-HTP, or melatonin can reduce the severity of migraines.